 Accommodation: Hotel Nami, ¥7000 including breakfast, 0597-88-1800

 After a delicious breakfast and a sad goodbye to the owner of Ryokan Daishoukan, I set out for today’s walk to Odomari.
 After 2km I was at the entrance to Sone-jirozaka-tarozaka pass (but confusingly the mountain is called Hobo toge pass).
-I first heard then saw a suzumebachi vesper wasp which are quite dangerous but it seemed happy with the log it was sitting on so I was able to get a photo.
+I first heard, then saw a suzumebachi vesper wasp which are quite dangerous but it seemed happy with the log it was sitting on so I was able to get a photo.
 It might be hard to see from the photo but I’d say it was a bit longer than a AA battery.
-The ascent was along a picturesque stone staircase with more ancient pilgrim stone graves.
-There was a nice seaview from the top and the descent was mostly along tree roots and stones but I also passed old ‘Shishigaki’ stone walls that were built by farmers to protect their fields from wild boars.
+The ascent was along a picturesque flagstone path with more ancient pilgrim stone graves.
+There was a nice sea view from the top then the descent was mostly along tree roots and stones but I also passed old ‘Shishigaki’ stone walls that were built by farmers to protect their fields from wild boars.

-After descending Hobo toge pass I entered the small village of Nigishima which had a rest hut next to a toilet.
-It was still early but I had a short break in the hut and bought a cold coffee from a vending machine that was outside the factory across the road.
+After descending Hobo-toge I entered the small village of Nigishima which had a rest shelter next to a toilet.
+It was still early but I had a short break in the shelter and bought a cold coffee from a vending machine that was outside the factory across the road.
 A few elderly women walked past and were interested in what I was doing, surprised that I was by myself and wished me well.
-The next mountain pass was Nigishima and Okamizaka toge, scenic with stone paths, stone ‘shishigaki’ walls and a view of Atashika white sand beach.
+The next mountain pass was Nigishima and Okamizaka-toge, scenic with flagstone paths, stone ‘shishigaki’ walls and a view of Atashika white sand beach.

-In Atashika I passed a small shop with a small selection of lunch meals and bought chirashizushi for lunch.
-I sat on a small bench in the shade in the front of the shop and when I’d finished I went back in and bought an ice cream to eat while walking.
-The kind owner gave me a freezer bag full of biscuits for the journey 🙂 It was difficult to find the way to the next mountain pass, Hadasu no michi, but the locals were very helpful each time I asked where the trail was!
-This pass has a stone path that was laid in the Kamakura period (1185-1333).
+In Atashika I passed a small shop with a selection of lunch meals and bought chirashizushi.
+I sat on a bench in the shade in front of the shop and after I’d finished I went back into the shop to buy an ice cream to eat while walking.
+The kind owner gave me a freezer bag full of biscuits for the journey 🙂 It was difficult to find the way to the next mountain pass, Hadasu no michi, but the locals were helpful each time I asked where the trail was!
+This pass has a flagstone path that was laid in the Kamakura period (1185-1333).

-The last mountain pass of the day was Obuki toge and at the top of the pass I heard a loud tree branch break and I froze expecting to see a bear, but instead of a bear, I saw macaque monkeys.
-There was a whole group of them so I kept my eyes down and started to descend not wanting them to get any closer.
-The business hotel I’m staying at overlooks the sea but it’s just past Odomari and actually a few hundred metres past the Matsumoto toge trailhead which I’ll be climbing tomorrow morning.
-I think I could’ve walked further today over Matsumoto toge pass and to Kumanoshi city but it’s also nice to arrive somewhat early and have time to relax.
-There’s a nice bath in the hotel and dinner wasn’t included but there’s a restaurant in the hotel so I had dinner here because I didn’t fancy walking back to Odomari and trying to find a restaurant.
-Tomorrow I should arrive in Shingu, the end of the Iseji trail!
+The last mountain pass of the day was Obuki-toge and at the top of the pass I heard a loud tree branch break and froze expecting to see a bear, but instead I saw a group of macaque monkeys.
+I kept my eyes down not wanting to get eye-contact with them and started to descend.
+The business hotel I’m staying at overlooks the sea but it’s just past Odomari and actually a few hundred metres past Matsumoto-toge trailhead which I’ll be climbing tomorrow morning.
+I could’ve walked over the pass to Kumanoshi city but it’s also nice to arrive somewhat early and have time to relax (for the first time!).
+There’s a nice bath in the hotel, a restaurant and a wonderful sea view from my bedroom window.
+Tomorrow I plan to arrive in Shingu, the end of the Iseji trail!